ArtInLines/setlXC/Spec.md

 	List,
 	Set,
 	Proc,
-	Any,
-	None;
+	Any;
 } baseType;

 typedef struct astNode {
 	nodeType  id;
 	loc       start;
 	loc       end;
-	astNode  *data;   // Single data point, usually an Identifier/Index/Property - can be om astNode   args[]; // List of arguments to the astNode.
+	baseType  types{}; // Set of types, that this node could have astNode  *data;    // Single data point, usually an Identifier/Index/Property - can be om astNode   args[];  // List of arguments to the astNode.
 Depends on the exprType of the node (see nodeType definition above) } astNode;
 ```